 Early in his career, Lynn Chadwick made mobiles similar to those of Alexander Calder.
 Eventually his sculptures took a different turn, resulting in skeletal figures, insects and beasts.
-Beast XVI was cast in 1959, when Chadwick was at his height having toured the world with exhibitions and having won the International Prize at the Venice Biennale.
-Its apocalyptic feeling reflected the mood of many artists in post-war Britain.
+Beast XVI was cast in 1959, when Chadwick was at his peak, having toured the world with exhibitions and having won the International Prize at the Venice Biennale.
+The sculpture’s apocalyptic feeling reflected the mood of many artists in post-war Britain.

 Lynn Chadwick.
 Beast XVI, 1959.
 Bronze, 32 x 63 x 36 inches.
 Gift of Fred and Lena Meijer. © The Estate of Lynn Chadwick.